kwchurch/gft/doc/sections/arguments/data.md

 correlations</i>.
 See <a href="http://proceedings.mlr.press/v119/sagawa20a.html">here</a> for a recent paper on this topic.

 <p>
-Psychology has a considerble literature on validity and reliability.
+Psychology has a considerble literature on <a href="https://en.wikipedia.org/wiki/Validity_(statistics)">validity</a> and <a href="https://en.wikipedia.org/wiki/Reliability_(statistics)">reliability</a>.
 This discussion presupposes the existence of a hypothesis.
-Datasets are collected to test that hypothesis.
+Datasets are collected in order to test that hypothesis.
+There tends to be less emphasis on hypothesis testing in machine learning.